JonathanCoe/bitseal-server/README.md

 7) Save and close the keys.dat file

-8) Ensure that your server's firewall is set up allowing incoming + outgoing TCP connections on port 8444 (PyBitmessage default) and the API port you specified in the keys.dat file
+8) Ensure that your server's firewall is set up allowing incoming + outgoing TCP connections on port 8446 (bitseal-server default) and the API port you specified in the keys.dat file

 9) Run bitmessagemain.py